MacsiDigital/laravel-api-client/README.md

 ## Versions

-1.0 - Laravel 5.5 - 6 - Bug fixes only, mainly there for backward compatibility, if there are any issues then create a pull request.
+1.0 - Laravel 5.5 - 5.8 - Bug fixes only, mainly there for backward compatibility, if there are any issues then create a pull request.

+2.0 - Laravel 6.0 - Maintanined, again feel free to create pull requests.
+This is open source which is a 2 way street.

-2.0 - Laravel 7.0 - Maintanined, again feel free to create pull requests.
+3.0 - Laravel 7.0 - Maintanined, again feel free to create pull requests.
 This is open source which is a 2 way street.
 Reason why it only uses Laravel 7 is because we hook into the new HTTP/Client and some other models in Laravel, thankfully created by Taylor Otwell.

 ## Usage